Product

 There are various ways to calculate the growth rate depending upon which industry the company is involved in, the current capabilities of the company, the current funding phase, and the age of the company, among other factors.

-While there are a number of options, this simple formula can be used to calculate revenue growth rate on a monthly basis:
+While there are several options, this simple formula can be used to calculate revenue growth rate on a monthly basis:

 Other Considerations